se-edu/learningresources/contents/javascript/Javascript-framework-VueJs.md

   <script src="the_path_to_the_javacript_file.js"></script>
 </body>
 ```
-This is inside the javacript file:
+This is inside the JavaScript file:
 ```js
 new Vue ({
   el: '#root',